anandku06/blockchain/notes.md

 - a modular DON that can both bring external data and external computation into the smart contracts to make sure they're decentralized end to end.
 - allows for us to get data, do upkeeps, get random numbers, or really customise smart contracts in a meaningful way
 - blockchain agnostic

+## L2 (Layered-2)

+- solves an issue that most blockchains see where they don't scale very well,
+- solves scalability issues
+- two types of true layer 2s:
+    1. Optimistic Rollups : Arbitrum and Optimism
+    2. Zero-knowledge rollups : ZK Sync and Polygon ZK EVM

+## Web1
+    - permissionless open-sourced web with static content

+## Web2
+    - permissioned web, with dynamic content, where companies run your agreements on thier servers

+## Web3
+    - permissionless web, with dynamic content, where decentralized censorship resistant networks run your agreement and code.
+It generally is accompanied by the idea of user owned ecosystems, where the protocols you interact with you also own a portion of, instead of solely being the product.